National Savings and Investments (NS&I) Premium Bonds, Saving & ISA

 As these bonds easily beat today’s standard best-buys, here are a few other details that you need to know about this investment bond:

-NS&I is a Savings Account with No Risk
+National savings and Investments (NS&I) is a Savings Account with No Risk

 It has an odd name as people are not actually making any investment on anything.
 When there is an investment, people usually take some risk such as purchase of shares where it is possible and the value may fluctuate.
 In investment bond however, you simply need to save and get interest on those savings.